Gaspé

 The hub of the Gaspésie

 Gaspé is where the Gaspé Peninsula gets its name — from the Mi’kmaq word Gespeg, meaning “land’s end.”
-Jacques Cartier anchored here in July 1534 and planted a cross in the name of France, making this bay one of the earliest recorded contacts between European explorers and the territory that would become Canada.
-The monument commemorating that landing is one of the more significant historical sites in Quebec, though it lacks the crowds of Old Quebec.
+Jacques Cartier anchored here in July 1534 and planted a cross in the name of France, making this sheltered bay one of the most consequential early contact points between European explorers and the territory that would become Canada.
+That history still carries weight when you stand at the water’s edge and look out over the same deep harbour that stopped a 16th-century captain in his tracks.

 What to see